 Are face coverings/masks required for events?

 As of March 14, general use face coverings are optional in indoor spaces at Harvard Law School.

 The Facilities Management Office will maintain hand sanitizer stations at major building entrances and other high traffic areas but additional stations will not be made available for specific event requests.

 Can I invite non-Harvard Law School guests, speakers or attendees to my event?

 Yes.
-Although access to HLS buildings will generally be limited to HLS and Harvard community members in order to reduce the number of guests and non-community members on campus at this time, visitors and guests hosted by individuals, departments, and student organizations are welcome on campus, provided that all of the campus safety requirements outlined below are strictly followed.
+Although access to HLS buildings will generally be limited to HLS and Harvard community members in order to reduce the number of guests and non-community members on campus at this time.

 What procedures do authorized visitors and their hosts need to follow?